Aryan Republican Army

 The FBI was unaware of the existence of the ARA until one of its members was apprehended.
 In early 1996, the group began to fall apart as its members were arrested after former members of the group became informants as part of a plea bargain.
-Guthrie was arrested in Cincinnati on January 15, 1996, concluding a 2-hour chase by bureau agents.
+Guthrie was arrested in Cincinnati on January 15, 1996, concluding a 2-hour chase by FBI agents.
 Soon after, Guthrie gave up his counterpart Langan.
-Three days later on January 18, 1996, the FBI arrested Langan after a 50-round shoot out near a safe house in Columbus, Ohio.
+Three days later on January 18, 1996, the FBI arrested Langan after a 50-round shoot-out near a safe house in Columbus, Ohio.

 Activities

 Members of the Aryan Republican Army were responsible for a series of 22 bank robberies in the American Midwest.
 They reportedly targeted banks in the Midwest due to their belief that the security measures which were taken there would be less thorough.
 The group often left fake explosive devices at the banks which they robbed in order to divert law enforcement officials who could potentially chase them.
 Known members of the ARA include Langan, Guthrie, Michael William Brescia, Mark William Thomas, Shawn Kenny, Kevin McCarthy, and Scott Stedeford.
 Subsequent to their arrest, Guthrie, Langan, McCarthy and Thomas became witnesses for the prosecution.
 Guthrie was found hanged while in custody, a day before he was to give a television interview about an alleged cover-up which was related to the death of Kenneth Michael Trentadue, who was also found hanged while he was in custody.
-Otherwise, All of the gang's members received prison sentences of varying lengths, on an array of state and/or federal charges.
+Otherwise, all of the gang's members received prison sentences of varying lengths, on an array of state and/or federal charges.